visgl/deck.gl/docs/api-reference/carto/carto-layer.md

 Automatically based on the size of the table CARTO will decide whether to use tiles or a full document.

-For a full document a [`GeoJSONLayer`](/docs/api-reference/layers/geojson-layer.md) will be created, while for tiles a vector tile layer that extends the current [`MVTLayer`](/docs/api-reference/geo-layers/mvt-layer.md) and inherits all the properties will be inherited.
+For a full document a [`GeoJSONLayer`](/docs/api-reference/layers/geojson-layer.md) will be created, while for tiles a vector tile layer that extends the current [`MVTLayer`](/docs/api-reference/geo-layers/mvt-layer.md) and inherits all the properties will be created.

 Tiles can be forced by setting `format` to `FORMATS.TILEJSON`.